EMA1970/Tech-Blog-/README.md

 ## Usage
 1. Open this repo in a text editor
 2. Create a .env file and insert text in the following format :
-  `DB_NAME='tech_blog'
+    `DB_NAME=''
-   DB_USER='root'
+    DB_USER=''
-   DB_PASSWORD='Nala1007'`
+    DB_PASSWORD=''`
-3. Open the integrated terminal in the folder.
+1. Open the integrated terminal in the folder.
 Enter `npm install ` to install all dependencies
-4. Open the schema folder, copy and paste the code into MYSQL workbench and query run to start a database
+2. Open the schema folder, copy and paste the code into MYSQL workbench and query run to start a database
-5. Go back to the integrated terminal and then enter npm start to start the application on your local machine.
+3. Go back to the integrated terminal and then enter npm start to start the application on your local machine.

 ## Deployed URL